poshie0456/FlutterAffirmationApp/README.md

 - **Local Storage**: Stores user diary entries and affirmation history locally for quick access and personalized experiences.
 - **Audio Player Integration**: Plays affirmation audio for users to listen to anywhere.
 - **Video Player Integration**: Can be used to embed motivational videos or calming visuals.
-- **Mirror-like Interaction**: PositiveMe AI acts like a virtual mirror, offering affirmations directly to the user in real time.
+- **Mirror-like Interaction**: FlutterAffirmationApp AI acts like a virtual mirror, offering affirmations directly to the user in real time.
 - **Onboarding Screens**: Guide the user through the app’s features and help personalize their experience.

 ## App Overview

-PositiveMe is designed to enhance your mental wellness through daily affirmations.
+FlutterAffirmationApp is designed to enhance your mental wellness through daily affirmations.
 Users can interact with the app in a mirror-like manner, where the AI engages directly with them, offering positive affirmations and guidance for mental well-being.
 The app uses **Generative Language API** to generate personalized affirmations, which are then converted to speech using the **Eleven Labs API**.

 ### Key Features